South Loop District

-The Bloomington Theatre and Art Center and the City of Bloomington have embarked on a project to promote Creative Placemaking in the South Loop District with project partners including the Mall of America, McGough, Bloomington Convention and Visitors Bureau, and others.
-The project is being supported through a National Endowment for the Arts grant.
+The Bloomington Theatre and Art Center/Artistry and the City of Bloomington embarked on a project to promote Creative Placemaking in the South Loop District with project partners including the Mall of America, McGough, Bloomington Convention and Visitors Bureau, and others.
+The initiation of this work was supported through a National Endowment for the Arts grant.

 Bloomington is a community that people seek out as a place to live, conduct business and recreate.
 We have achieved this status by creating vibrant, safe, welcoming neighborhoods and by working together with our neighbors to promote the fun and vitality of community life.

 By putting the customer first, Hennepin County employees work every day to achieve our mission, vision and goals.
 We strive to improve our services through proactive, innovative public stewardship.